RavEngine/RavEngine/deps/bgfx.cmake/README.md

 ===================
 [![Build Status](https://github.com/bkaradzic/bgfx.cmake/workflows/Release/badge.svg)](https://github.com/bkaradzic/bgfx.cmake/workflows/Release/badge.svg)

+**NOTE: This port only made to be used as C++ library, some features (such as bindings, examples) might not work!
+Please use original repo with GENie instead.**

 This repo contains a bunch of cmake files that can be used to build bgfx with CMake.

 Building